Package Leaflet: Information for the Patient

 The dose depends on body weight:

-This medication is not suitable for pediatric patients with a body weight ≤40 kg; Other medications are available in a lower concentration (such as 7 mg film-coated tablets).
+This medication is not suitable for pediatric patients with a body weight of ≤40 kg; other medications are available in a lower concentration (such as 7 mg film-coated tablets).

 Your doctor will instruct children and adolescents who reach a stable body weight above 40 kg to switch to a 14 mg tablet per day.

-Teriflunomida Vivanta is administered orally.
-Teriflunomida is taken once a day in a single daily dose at any time of the day.
+Teriflunomide Vivanta is administered orally.
+Teriflunomide is taken once a day in a single daily dose at any time of day.
 The tablet should be swallowed whole with water.

-If you take more Teriflunomida Vivanta than you should
+If you take more Teriflunomide Vivanta than you should

-Do not interrupt treatment or change the dose of teriflunomida without consulting your doctor first.
+Do not stop treatment or change the dose of teriflunomide without consulting your doctor first.

-Some side effects may be serious, if you experience any of these, inform your doctor immediately.
+Some side effects may be serious, and if you experience any of them, tell your doctor immediately.

 Uncommon(may affect up to 1 in 100 people)